Efficient Length-Generalizable Attention via Causal Retrieval for Long-Context Language Modeling: Hyper-parameters

-\subsection{Hyper-parameters}
+This paper presents a novel attention mechanism that aims to address the length generalization issue of LLMs.
+There are many potential societal consequences of our work associated with LLMs.
+Beyond LLMs, we feel no other consequences must be highlighted here.

+\section{Hyper-parameters}

 \paragraph{Long-Range Language Modeling.} We employ a Llama-like architecture~\citep{touvron2023llama} featuring a 12-layer, decoder-only transformer with 12 heads per layer (64 dimensions each), an embedding dimension of 768, and an FFN size of 2048.
 Training utilizes the AdamW optimizer~\citep{DBLP:conf/iclr/LoshchilovH19} with $\beta_1 = 0.9$ and $\beta_2 = 0.95$, and a weight decay factor of 0.001.
 We used base learning rate $2 \times 10^{-3}$ for all our experiments with a warmup stage that was 2\% of the whole training and applied a cosine scheduler with final learning rate being $4 \times 10^{-4}$.
 We used GPT-2’s~\citep{Radford2019LanguageMA} tokenizer.
 We used mixed-precision training with bfloat16 over at 8 Nvidia A100 GPUs.
 We train all models with an effective batch size of $2^{19}$ tokens for 60K steps resulting in a total training budget of 32.2 billion tokens.
 We train Base LM, RPT and DRT on each dataset with a context length of 16K tokens.
 Due to Landmark Attention doesn't support sliding-window attention, the model is pre-trianed with full self-attention with a context length of 768.
-Due to Block Recurrent Transformer cannot be fully paralleled, which takes $5 \times$ wall-clock training time with 16K context length, we pre-train it with a context length of 4K. \paragraph{Infinitely Long Context Retrieval.} We employ the same architecture with the same number of layers, but with an embedding dimension of 1,024, and an FFN size of 2,816.
-We train DRT on MiniPile for 20 epochs with 384K tokens per batch.
+Due to Block Recurrent Transformer cannot be fully paralleled, which takes $5 \times$ wall-clock training time with 16K context length, we pre-train it with a context length of 4K.

-\subsection{Hardware-aware GCA psuedo-code}
+\section{Hardware-aware GCA psuedo-code}

 {\mathrm{diag}} {\mathbf{Q}} {\bm{w}} {\mathbf{K}} {\mathbf{V}} {\mathbf{dQ}} {\mathbf{dK}} {\mathbf{dV}} {\mathbf{S}} {\mathbf{dS}} {\bm{dW}} {\mathbf{P}} {\mathbf{dP}} {\mathbf{U}} {\mathbf{W}} {\mathbf{T}} {\mathbf{X}} {\mathbf{O}} {\mathbf{dO}} {\mathbf{M}} {\mathbf{Z}} {\mathrel{+}=}